 We all have that one friend who is a complete idiot.
 Unless, of course, you don't have any friends.
 Then you feel extra pathetic because as much of a moron as that one guy is, he still has more friends than you.

-I am a social rebel with unrealistic anxiety issues.
-The kind that will walk around without underwear on, just to prove that my life won't be dictated by societal norms, all the while terrified that I will be held at gunpoint and forced to give someone my pants.
+I'm a social rebel with unrealistic anxiety issues.
+The kind that will walk around without underwear on, just to prove my life won't be dictated by societal norms, all the while terrified I will be held at gunpoint and forced to give someone my pants.

 I realized today that one person I never tell how much I appreciate, is my mother.
 She is ten feet away in the next room but I am posting this on Facebook.
 One of the things I appreciate most about her is that she doesn't make a big deal about how lazy I am.
 Maybe I'll mention it the next time I get up to go to the bathroom.

 I am a great fan of the arts.
 Art Garfunkel, Art Carney, Arthur C. Clarke, and others.
 I'm not a snob, though.
 I like many of the lesser known Arts as well.
 In fact, there are a few in my neighbourhood.
 Sadly, we don't share a kindred appreciation and they tend to call the police when they catch me spying through their windows.
 Apparently, art is not only subjective, but litigious as well.